 Continuing on our way, we drove through a green countryside until we reached Joya de Ceren – a site where a Mayan village, due to a volcanic eruption, was buried by volcanic ashes for some 1,400 years until discovered in 1976.
 Called the ‘Pompeii of the New World’, it is a ‘World Heritage Site’ that gives us an exceptional look at a pre-Hispanic farming village.

 Because of the remarkable preservation of the buried structures, an insight is provided into the daily life in the Mayan peasant world in its days of glory.
 Frozen in time, the village is the only one of its kind ever to be found.

 Eighteen adobe homes, a communal bath, a communal meeting place, a shaman’s home and other structures have been identified, but only ten have been excavated.
 It is believed that its inhabitants were able to flee the village before the eruption since no skeletons have been found.

-Articles used in daily life such as ceramics, food, furniture, textiles and utensils were uncovered and are now housed in a museum on the site.
-The structures present a conservation challenge and various ways are being tested to help protect them form the elements as had the volcanic ash cover done for hundreds of years.
+Articles used in daily life such as ceramics, food, furniture, textiles, and utensils were uncovered and are now housed in a museum on the site.
+The structures present a conservation challenge and various ways are being tested to help protect them from the elements as had the volcanic ash cover done for hundreds of years.

 Use Your Imagination!

 After touring the uncovered structures and then the museum, we left and after a ten-minute drive, we reached the San Andres ruins – a ceremonial center with semi-excavated pyramids and other buildings.

 Surveying the site, I was disappointed.
 All the structures appeared to be almost totally hidden.
 Only here and there some excavation had taken place.
 Most of the buildings were still deep green earthen mounds – in the words of our guide, “You have to use your imagination to visualize the Mayan pyramids and other structures!”